Skip to Main Content

 Animal Law in a Nutshell (Sonia S. Waisman et al., 2021)

-An efficient introduction to issues concerning animal law, from the definition of which animals deserve protection to the elements of particular crimes and torts involving animals, along with contract issues, farms, animal research, hunting, and international agreements.
-Also available on West Academic (login required).
+This study guide provides an efficient introduction to animal law, from the definition of which animals deserve protection to the elements of particular crimes and torts involving animals, along with topics related to contracts, farms, animal research, and hunting.
+It is also available on West Academic (available on campus or remotely with ASURITE or a West Academic account).

 Animals in International Law (Anne Peters, 2021)